-Lab and pathology services provided by a non-network provider, except as described in Emergency Room or to the extent the lab and pathology services are provided by unauthorized providers under Minnesota Statute 62Q.556, or as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.
+Lab and pathology services provided by a non-network provider, except as described in Emergency Room or to the extent the lab and pathology services are provided by unauthorized providers under Minnesota Statute 62Q.556, or as described in Surprise billing protections.

-N. Lyme Disease
+P. Lyme Disease